matthew-forsythe/hello-world/README.md

 # hello-world
-Repository to explore ggithub features.
+Repository to explore Github features.

 My name is Matthew Forsythe and I am a Research Scientist at the New Jersey Department of Health.
 I am exploring GitHub to better understand the underlying features of Git as those features are